bcgov/family-law-act-app/docker/README.md

 ./manage.sh stop
 ```

-This will shutdown all of the containers in the project.
+This will shut down and clean up all of the containers in the project.
+This is a non-destructive process.
+The containers are not deleted so they will be reused the next time you run start.

+Since the services are started interactively, you will have to issue this command from another shell window.
+This command can also be run after shutting down the services using the `Ctrl-C` method to clean up any services that may not have shutdown correctly.

 ## Using the Application